clivewalkden/clivewalkden.co.uk/source/_portfolio/orangetreetoys-us.md

 intro: An update to include an additional territory of sales to the existing Magento 1 site.
 summary: [Client project scoping to determine the best solution,Infrastructure setup and configuration,Ongoing monitoring of the solution,Support and update planning,Custom module creation for client specific functionality,Module suggestion to improve sales and user experience,Security service setup and configuration,Server migration planning and execution]
 seo: true
+meta_title: Magento 1 United States Store Addition for Orangetree Toys
+meta_description: An update to include an additional territory of sales to the existing Magento 1 site.
 ---

 Orange Tree Toys asked SOZO to add an additional territory to the existing Magento 1 website and to offer a quote system only on the new US store.